Iagrah99/pawfect-events/README.md

 ## Project Overview

-**Pawfect Events** serves as a centralised platform for users to discover, organise, and participate in various dog-related events.
-The app provides organisers with the tools to create and manage events, while users can browse available events, sign up, and keep track of their upcoming events.
+**Pawfect Events** serves as a dog events platform for users to discover, organise, and participate in various events.
+The platform provides organisers with the tools to create and manage events, while members can browse available events, sign up, and keep track of their upcoming events.

 Whether it's a dog-walking meetup, a dog agility competition, or a dog training workshop, Pawfect Events allows users to explore different types of events tailored to their interests.

 The hosted version can be found <a href="https://pawfect-events.vercel.app/">here</a>.

-**Please note that this Web App is hosted using Render as a free instance type which will spin-down after 15 minutes of inactivity, and then will spin back up when the next request is made.
-This process of spinning back up may take a couple of minutes to complete, so please be patient.**

 ### Core Functionality
 - Event organisers can create, update, and delete events.